nicholaspung/gatsby/docs/docs/typography-js.md

 ## Using Typography.js in Gatsby

-Typography.js is a JavaScript library that enables you to define and explore the typographic design of your website and define beautiful custom and pre-existing typographic themes.
-It limits the number of tedious changes you need to make to your website just to change the font.
-Typography.js currently maintains over 30 themes for you to use, however you can also define your own custom font themes if none of the available themes meet your requirements.
-Implementing Typography into your project involves specifying a configuration object for Typography and installing a Gatsby plugin.
+Typography.js is a JavaScript library that enables you to explore the typographic design of your website and define beautiful custom and pre-existing typographic themes.
+It allows you to change the font on your website with ease.
+Typography.js currently maintains over 30 themes for you to use.
+However, you can also define your own custom font themes if none of the available themes meet your requirements.
+To use Typography in your project, it will involve installing a [Gatsby plugin](https://www.gatsbyjs.org/packages/gatsby-plugin-typography/) and specifying a configuration object for Typography.

 ## Installing the Typography plugin

-Gatsby has the plugin `gatsby-plugin-typography` to assist with introducing Typography.js library into your project.
+Gatsby has the plugin `gatsby-plugin-typography` to help introduce Typography.js library to your project.

 You can install the plugin and its peer dependencies into your project by running the command `npm install gatsby-plugin-typography react-typography typography --save`